Mo-Abdelhameed/R-Classification-Template/README.md

    - When you run the train or batch prediction tasks, the container will exit by itself after the task is complete.
 When the inference service task is run, the container will keep running until you stop or kill it.
    - When you run training task on the container, the container will save the trained model artifacts in the specified path in the bind mount.
 This persists the artifacts even after the container is stopped or killed.
    - When you run the batch prediction or inference service tasks, the container will load the trained model artifacts from the same location in the bind mount.
 If the artifacts are not present, the container will exit with an error.
-   - The inference service runs on the container's port **8080**.
-Use the `-p` flag to map a port on local host to the port 8080 in the container.
    - Container runs as user 1000.
 Provide appropriate read-write permissions to user 1000 for the bind mount.
 Please follow the principle of least privilege when setting permissions.
 The following permissions are required:
      - Read access to the `inputs` directory in the bind mount.
 Write or execute access is not required.
      - Read-write access to the `outputs` directory and `model` directories.
 Execute access is not required.